Build Tengine, MariaDB and PHP on Ubuntu 14.04

 Before you use the command, you need to do as follows:

-As we located the configuration file of Tengine in /etc/nginx, and located the runtime files in /var.
-We need to edit the script downloaded just now.
+Since we located the configuration file of Tengine in /etc/nginx and the runtime files in /var, we need to edit the script we just downloaded.

 Now, you can start/stop Tengine using